virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	clang
 	cl

-(Disclaimer: I'm only confident of gcc, or in clang insofar as it is a drop-in replacement for gcc.
-And since they're available for free on most systems, or else come with them, I'm not inclined to explore or vouch for the use of compilers like cl.
+(Disclaimer: I'm only confident of gcc, or clang insofar as it is a drop-in replacement for gcc.
+And since those are available for free on most systems, or else comes with them, I'm not inclined to explore or vouch for the use of compilers like cl.
 Take anything I say about compilers other than gcc or clang with a grain of salt.)